 While several theories have been suggested, researchers are not certain what causes endometriosis.
 It is likely that women are born with a finite amount of endometriosis and it is thought to have a strong genetic link.
 Those with a first degree relative with the condition, such as a mother or sister, have an increased risk of developing it.

 Can endometriosis affect my chances of getting pregnant?

 Endometriosis is one of the leading causes of infertility.
 However, it is estimated that up to 70% of women with the condition will conceive.
 Removing endometriosis and using assisted reproduction techniques can help.

 How is endometriosis diagnosed?

 If you think you may have endometriosis, you should consult your doctor, who may refer you to a gynaecologist for further investigation.
-The only reliable way to make a formal diagnosis is by conducting a type of examination called a laparoscopy.
+The only way the condition can be diagnosed is by a laparoscopy.
 This procedure involves inserting a small tube into your body through a small incision in your abdomen, in order to view the endometrial tissue and take a sample for testing.
-Endometriosis may be graded as minimal, mild, moderate or severe.
+The diagnosis is then confirmed by the laboratory.

 How is endometriosis treated?

 Excision (surgical technique to cut out the tissue) is the most successful form of treatment.
 It gives the surgeon the best opportunity to remove all of the disease on all planes.